 Location in 2017 Guideline • Directive counselling may improve anxiety mean scores at endpoint or first measurement (low certainty evidence) compared with treatment as usual in postpartum women with a diagnosis of minor depression or MDD.
-Relevant EBR 7: Advise women with depression or anxiety disorder in the postnatal period of the possible benefits of directive counselling.
-2017 Guideline, Part C and recommendation(s) Appendix C OT 1 1 1 1 1 1 1 1 1 1
+Relevant recommendation(s) EBR 7: Advise women with depression or anxiety disorder in the postnatal period of the possible benefits of directive counselling.
+2017 Guideline, Part Cand Appendix C